A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Implementation

 Further, we compare the effective fractal dimension obtained in the previous simulations with those in the literature.
 The effective fractal dimension, $D_f$, characterizes the volume (or area in 2D) of the crystal within a radius $r$ and can be determined through the power law relationship \eqref{eq:LSfractal}

 where $M_r$ is the volume (area in 2D) of the solid.
 We use the box-counting method to measure the fractal dimension for different Damk\"{o}hler numbers.
 In Figure~\ref{fig:Mr-r} we plot the area of the solid $M_r$ versus the radius $r$ in a logarithmic scale for different Damk\"{o}hler numbers.
-As expected from Eq. \ref{eq:LSfractal}, $\log(M_r)$ increases linearly with $\log(r)$.
+As expected from Equation~\eqref{eq:LSfractal}, $\log(M_r)$ increases linearly with $\log(r)$.

 The effective fractal dimensions are reported in Table \ref{tab:DfComp}.
-The fractal dimension measured by SPH method\cite{tartakovsky2007simulations}, LBM \cite{kang2004lattice}, large scale off-lattice diffusion limited aggregation (DLA) model \cite{meakin1998fractals} and level set method of Li.eta al \cite{li2008level} at extremely high reaction rate ($Da = O(10^3 \sim 10^4)$) are $D_f = 1.66$, $1.715$ and $1.75$ are $1.82$, respectively.
+The fractal dimension measured by SPH method \cite{tartakovsky2007simulations}, LBM \cite{kang2004lattice}, large scale off-lattice diffusion limited aggregation (DLA) model \cite{meakin1998fractals} and level set method of \emph{Li et al.} \cite{li2008level} at extremely high reaction rate ($Da = O(10^3 \sim 10^4)$) are $D_f = 1.66$, $1.715$ and $1.75$ are $1.82$, respectively.
+Our results, summarized in Table \ref{tab:DfComp}, are in close agreement with the previously cited values.
+In most cases, we want to trigger these instabilities anyway, so perturbations induced by the grid are not necessarily undesirable.